Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 #### **Find employee by name or department**
 A user has the option to find an employee that has been added to Smarty system.
 It can be done by the employee's name or department.
+#### Test:
+See whether the users username could be search for an employee by their name or their department.
+#### Result:
+It showed that the user could very well search for an employee looking for either their name or department.

 ![Find Employee](/static/images/findemployee.PNG)

 #### **Log out**
 A user when wants to log out of the website they can click on the "Log out" button on the navbar and then the page goes to the login page.
+#### Test:
+See whether the users could log out of the website after cliking the log out button on the navbar.
+#### Result:
+It showed that the user could very well log themselves out of the website after clicking the log out button and then website goes to the login page after that.

 ![Log out](/static/images/Log_out.PNG)